-After the huge success of the first screening of the film’s restored copy in the packed Stavros NiarchosHall at the Stavros Niarchos Foundation Cultural Center last February, The Apaches of Athens returns for the first time to two open-air emblematic venues.
-The screenings will take place at one of the film’s shooting locations, the former royal estate of Tatoi,and at the yard of the Archaeological Museum, with the accompaniment of the GNO orchestra.
-Anastasios Simeonidis conducts.
+After the huge success of the first screening of the film’s restored copy in the packed Stavros NiarchosHall at the Stavros Niarchos Foundation Cultural Center last February, The Apaches of Athens returns for two screenings at the Byzantine and Christian Museum.

 The restoration of the film’s soundtrack was made bythe Hellenic Music Centre.

 The restoration was conducted thanks to a donation from the Stavros Niarchos Foundation (SNF).